vampjaz/razer_blade_stealth_hackintosh/README.md

 Trackpad
 ----

-Its a multitouch I2C trackpad, so I simply used VoodooI2C plus VoodooI2CHID with an SSDT-XOSI to enable the I2C controller.
+It's a multitouch I2C trackpad, so I simply used VoodooI2C plus VoodooI2CHID with an SSDT-XOSI to enable the I2C controller.
 All the native multitouch gestures work great, even three finger click-and-drag.
 Its not quite as sensitive as my MBP trackpad, but its better than I expected on a hackintosh.
 Right click is a little finnicky if you don't tap with two fingers.
+For 10.14.5, I needed to [force load a system kext](https://github.com/alexandred/VoodooI2C/issues/125#issuecomment-461927427) for VoodooI2C to load.
+I'm also using an old version as the newest one has some bugs with click and drag on this trackpad.

 Touchscreen
 ----